-Additionally, you’ll need to continue buying ads to stay visible, and will need to treat advertising campaigns as fully-fledged efforts, with professional marketers evaluating ad performance and tweaking the advertised content to improve results.
+Additionally, you’ll need to continue buying ads to stay visible and will need to treat advertising campaigns as fully-fledged efforts, with professional marketers evaluating ad performance and tweaking the advertised content to improve results.

-Social marketing has the same end goal (driving traffic to your website) but relies on social momentum instead of ad buys and SEO.
+Social marketing has the same goal (driving traffic to your website) but relies on social momentum instead of ad buys and SEO.
 While you can also buy ads directly on social media platforms, “true” social marketing is usually thought of as an attempt to capture grassroots momentum so that previous clients mentioning or conversing with your law firm will organically spread that message to other viewers in their social network.

-Social networking is a great way to raise awareness of your firm and its services within clearly defined social groups, but it also requires your firm to maintain an active and engaging presence on the social platform.
+Social networking is a great way to raise awareness of your firm and its services within clearly defined social groups.
+Still, it also requires your firm to maintain an active and engaging presence on the social platform.
 Social media users typically respond poorly to overt advertising and promotion, so effective social campaigns make an effort to genuinely participate in conversations and become productive members of related networks.

 Generally, most law firms are best served by pursuing both types of marketing, as long as each campaign is effectively tweaked to target the specific audience you’re hoping to attract.

 In the pre-internet world, most traditional marketing was focused first on simple brand name recognition and contact dissemination.
-In other words, the purpose of a legal ad on a bus bench isn’t to send a highly targeted message, it’s simply to let people know you exist and how to contact you.
+In other words, the purpose of a legal ad on a bus bench isn’t to send a highly targeted message, and it’s simply to let people know you exist and how to contact you.

 Avoid the Ad Hoc

-Instead of “taking a shot and seeing what happens,” you need to work with qualified marketing professionals who can help you determine the precise goals for a campaign, and who will have the tools necessary to properly monitor and evaluate a campaign’s progress and success rates.
+Instead of “taking a shot and seeing what happens,” you need to work with qualified marketing professionals who can help you determine the precise goals for a campaign and who will have the tools necessary to properly monitor and evaluate a campaign’s progress and success rates.

 Marketing professionals can help you identify the specific audiences you should be targeting for a given objective, then ensure you’re creating marketing material that’s the best fit for getting those audiences to pay attention and click-through to your website.